 20 credits (semester 2)

-Module Leader: Dr Sarah Miller-Davenport
+Module Leader: Dr Simon Toner

 George Washington famously warned against “the insidious wiles of foreign influence” in his farewell address in 1796.
 But history has challenged any idea of the United States as a self-contained, bounded nation.
 Rather, the U.S. has played an active role in world affairs and has been profoundly shaped by events and people outside its borders.
 This course surveys the history of the U.S. in global context, beginning with America’s first forays into overseas expansion in the late nineteenth century.
 We will cover both the major foreign policy moments and trends in U.S. history—wars, government initiatives and interventions abroad, interstate diplomacy—as well as the less formal encounters, migrations, and transnational exchanges that constitute American foreign relations.
 Primary and secondary source readings, lectures, and discussions will pay particular attention to the intersections between changes at home and developments abroad.